liubin41603/learngit/readme.txt

 Git is a Version Control System
-Git is free software.
+Git is free software distributed under the GPL.
-add:
-Git is wonderful.